COERCIVE CONTROL IN PARENTAL ALIENATION – by dr. Sietske Fran Dijkstra

 It is extremely necessary to understand that parental alienation is violence – intimate partner violence of one parent against the other because otherwise, the abused parent will not know what is happening to him personally and consequently what is happening to the children.
 So he won’t know how to find his way out.

-As helpers in the process of alienation, the alienating parent recruits everyone from the family circle – relatives, neighbours, children’s school, professionals … They will be new attackers on the rejected parent and they are completely unaware of the situation and manipulation.
+As helpers in the process of alienation, the alienating parent recruits everyone from the family circle – relatives, neighbors, children’s school, and professionals … They will be new attackers on the rejected parent and they are completely unaware of the situation and manipulation.
 Parental alienation situations are extremely complex.

-“You must look wider and deeper in the parental alienation situation.” says dr.Sietske Fran Dijkstra.
+“You must look wider and deeper into the parental alienation situation.” says dr.Sietske Fran Dijkstra.